Yunuuuu/ggalign/README.md

 | **Ease of Use**                     | Easy for ggplot2 users                              | Easy for for grid user\*                             | Easy for python user     | Easy                                                 |
 | **Interactive**                     | No                                                  | Yes                                                  | No                       | No                                                   |

-- Fully Compatible with ggplot2: It can be considered a benefit, as the ggplot2 ecosystem is highly enriched.
+- Fully Compatible with ggplot2\*: It can be considered a benefit, as the ggplot2 ecosystem is highly enriched.
-- Easy for for grid user: the direct population using grid should be smaller than ggplot2
+- Easy for for grid user\*: the direct population using grid should be smaller than ggplot2